ericwq/gskills/docs/lds.md

 ### Build `ServiceConfig`

+Upon receive the RDS update, `xdsResolver.run()` builds the `ServiceConfig` and sends it to gRPC.
+After gRPC receive the `ServiceConfig`, CDS balancer will be created.

 `xdsResolver.run()` is waiting on the channel `r.updateCh`.
 Upon receive the `suWithError` message:

 - `run()` calls `r.newConfigSelector()` with `update.su` as parameter. `update.su` is of type `serviceUpdate`. `serviceUpdate` contains `routes`.